Recommended panel testing at Breda Genetics for this condition:

 Clinical trials currently ongoing all over the world on Stargardt disease patients are listed at clinicaltrials.gov.

-The incidence of Stragardt disease is estimated in in 1 on 8000–10,000 individuals.
+The incidence of Stargardt disease is estimated in 1 on 8000–10,000 individuals.
 However, the healthy carrier frequency in the general population is estimated to be higher than expected from the incidence (ABCA4 mutation carriers are about 1:20).

-A clinical subtype of Stargardt disease-1, called juvenile macular degeneration, is caused by mutation in the CNGB3 gene.
-The term Stargardt disease 2 (STGD2) has been withdrawn because the genetic loci originally identified was found in error and later on remapped on the STGD3 locus.
-Stargardt disease-3 (STGD3) is caused by mutation in the ELOVL4 gene and shows autosomal dominant inheritance.
-Stargardt disease-4 (STGD4) is caused by mutation in the PROM1 gene and it also shows autosomal dominant inheritance.
+A clinical subtype of Stargardt disease-1, called juvenile macular degeneration, is caused by mutations in the CNGB3 gene.
+The term Stargardt disease 2 (STGD2) has been withdrawn because the genetic locus originally identified was found in error and later on remapped on the STGD3 locus.

-In a two generation family ABCA4 disease-causing mutations have been found in addition to GPR143 pathogenic mutations (ocular albinism type 1).
-Patients variably expressed a complex, overlapping phenotype associated with both Stargardt disease and X-linked ocular albinism (OA1).
+In two families, ABCA4 disease-causing mutations have been found in addition to GPR143 pathogenic mutations (ocular albinism type 1).
+Patients variably expressed a complex phenotype, overlapping with both Stargardt disease and X-linked ocular albinism (OA1).

 A clinical prenatal diagnosis based on US examination is not possible.
 Molecular testing is possible only if the familial disease-causing mutation is known.
 Identification of ABCA4 retinopathies provides a specific molecular diagnosis and justifies a prompt introduction of simple precautions that may slow disease progression.